BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 **Scope of the spread risk sub-module**

-The capital requirement for spread risk referred to in point (d) of the second subparagraph of Article 105(5) of Directive 2009/138/EC shall be equal to the following:
+The capital requirement for spread risk referred to in point (d) of the second subparagraph of Article 105(5) of Directive/EC shall be equal to the following:

 *SCR* *spread* ¼ *SCR* *bonds* þ *SCR* *securitisation* þ *SCR* *cd*